adamsilverstein/wp-post-meta-revisions/README.md

 == Description ==

 ## Important
-**Version 2.0.0** of this plugin introduces a streamlined storage format for revisioned meta that is not backwards compatible with previous versions (1.0 and lower) of the plugin.
-Restoring revisions data from a previous version is not supported and arrays may not work as expected.
-If you need to be able to restore from previous versions, avoid upgrading or read the full issue to see how you can migrate your data: https://github.com/adamsilverstein/wp-post-meta-revisions/pull/56/.
+**Version 2.0.0** of this plugin introduces a streamlined storage format for revisioned meta that is not completely backwards compatible with previous versions of the plugin.
+Restoring revisions data from a previous version where array data was stored may not work as expected.
+If you need to be able to restore array data revisioned in previous versions, avoid upgrading or read the full issue to see how your data may be impacted: https://github.com/adamsilverstein/wp-post-meta-revisions/pull/56/.

 This plugin implements a <i>post meta revisioning</i> feature as arrived at in https://core.trac.wordpress.org/ticket/20564.